mrichar1/salt/doc/topics/pillar/index.rst

           key: users

 With this form, the included file (users.sls) will be nested within the 'users' key of the compiled pillar.
+The key can also represent a nested value using a ":" delimiter.
 Additionally, the 'sudo' value will be available as a template variable to users.sls.

 .. _pillar-in-memory: